Aaron-24DucAnh24/Petopia-Backend/README.md

 1. Install Docker, Docker-compose on Linux, MacOS or WSL on Windows

-2. Setup database, storage and cache servers for the first time
+2. Setup database and cache servers for the first time

 ```bash
 docker-compose up
 ```

-> Database, storage and cache are running now.
+> Database and cache are running now.
 To start those servers later, run

 ```bash
 docker-compose start